Natural value. What is a natural number? History, scope, properties

 Integers is one of the oldest mathematical concepts.

-The number of objects was compared with parts of the body, for example, with the fingers on the hand, and they said: "I have as many nuts as there are fingers on the hand."
+The number of objects was compared with parts of the body, for example, with fingers on a hand, and they said: “I have as many nuts as there are fingers on my hand.”

 Over time, people realized that five nuts, five goats and five hares have common property- their number is five.